A water park, wakeboarding and fishing all in one place? Seems too good to be true at Bli Bli Waterpark!

 The whole thing is made from plastic and inflated with air which gives it a fun, jumping castle feel!

-There’s tons of interesting features, including huge slides, large rope swings, plus a large climbing wall which leads to a point where you can jump off and plunge deep into the water below!
+There are tons of interesting features, including huge slides, large rope swings, plus a large climbing wall that leads to a point where you can jump off and plunge deep into the water below!

 All users are required to wear a flotation vest while in the park (provided free of charge), which makes this a great activity even if your kids are not the strongest swimmers.